reaktivity/reaktor.java/README.md

 ```

 NOTE:
-The option window refers to the size/number of bytes the receiver can accept.
+The "nukleus:window" option specifies the number of bytes that will be advertised in the first Window frame sent back in response to a Begin
-The option throttle refers to the way the receiver adjusts its window (when set to "message" or "stream" it's on, when set to "none" it's off).
-Currently when window is set to 0, it will remain 0 even if throttle is set to "on".
+The "nukleus:throttle" option determines how and whether writes will respect Window frames received from the other end.
+When set to "stream" or "message", window frames are honored, When set to "none" they are not.